-Trump says he hasn't spoken to Chinese leader.
-State-run media says he has.
+Donald Trump says he hasn't talked to China's Xi

 Story highlights

-- Chinese President Xi Jinping says he called Trump
+- Chinese President Xi Jinping congratulated Trump

-Washington (CNN)President-elect Donald Trump said he did not talk to Chinese President Xi Jinping after he won the presidential election, contrary to claims by Chinese state-run media.

-According to state-run China Central Television, Xi said he congratulated Trump in a phone call and said the two countries "shoulder a special responsibility" as the world's largest developed and developing nations.
+Washington (CNN)Chinese President Xi Jinping offered his congratulations to President-elect Donald Trump this week, saying the two countries "shoulder a special responsibility" as the world's largest developed and developing nations.

 "China pays high attention to the Sino-US relationship and hopes to develop a sound, long-term and stable relationship with the US," Xi said.

-Note: UPDATE: This story has been updated to reflect conflicting reports on the nature of Xi's message to Trump.